pgailinas/videoqa-representation-comparison/docs/03_Train_Video_Autoencoder.md

 This notebook trains a self-supervised convolutional autoencoder using the standardized segment metadata prepared in Notebook 02.
 The objective is to learn compact latent video representations from NExT-QA videos without using question-answer supervision.

-The notebook constructs a reproducible development training dataset from the training split, trains the autoencoder using frame reconstruction as the self-supervised learning objective, evaluates reconstruction quality, and applies the trained encoder to selected videos from the training, validation, and test splits.
+The notebook constructs a reproducible training dataset from the NExT-QA training split, defines the convolutional autoencoder architecture, and trains the model using frame reconstruction as the self-supervised learning objective.

+Following training, the notebook inspects the complete flow of information through the trained autoencoder, evaluates reconstruction quality, and applies the frozen encoder to selected videos from the training, validation, and test splits.

 It generates standardized segment/frame-level and video-level latent representation artifacts for validation in Notebook 04 and downstream representation-based VideoQA experiments.